 - Reheat: Reheat by setting the crisp at room temperature for 30 minutes then baking on 250°F until the crisp is warm all the way through.
 It can also be microwaved for 30 to 45 seconds depending on the serving size.
 Reheating in the microwave can cause the topping to soften slightly and lose some of it's crunchy texture.

-- 32 Ounces Fresh Cherries, pitted
+- 32 ounces cherries, fresh, pitted

-- 2 Tablespoons Cornstarch
+- 2 tablespoon(s) cornstarch

 - Preheat the oven to 350°F, and grease a 2.5 quart baking dish.

 - In a medium bowl, combine oats, butter, flour, brown sugar, granulated sugar, salt, and cinnamon.
 The consistency should resemble damp sand, and there should be no dry patches.
 Set aside.1 cup old-fashioned rolled oats½ cup unsalted butter½ cup all-purpose flour½ cup light brown sugar¼ cup granulated sugar½ tsp. kosher salt½ tsp. ground cinnamon